humannum14916/Orynx/README.md

 `networking-webpage`:
 + `request`: Identical to the `networking-node` `request` function.

-## Downloading and setting up Orynx
-While the Orynx language can be used anywhere Javascript is available, this version of the language is designed to be used from a command line.
-If you want to use Orynx in another environment, see the next section "Orynx and Javascript".

-To set up Orynx, you first need to download or clone this repository.
-Once you have a local copy, create a folder called "orynxCore" and put the downloaded files inside.
-At this point, you can run Orynx using `node ~/path/to/orynxCore/orynx.js /absolute/path/to/orynxCore`.
-However, this is not very easy to use, and there is an easy way to fix it.
-By creating a shell script that runs the command automatically, you can create a custom command for Orynx.

-For Linux:
-Create a file named "orynx" and put the following inside `bash
-#!/bin/bash

-#bash command wrapper for the Orynx language

-#run the Oryx JS program and pass it the command line parameters
-#orynxCore absolue path included as first argument
-node ~/bin/orynxCore/orynx.js /home/[yourUsername]/bin/orynxCore $1 $2
-`
-This file and the orynxCore folder should be put under ~/bin

-At this point, you can test that the `orynx` command is working by opening the terminal and running `orynx test`.
-For an overview of how to use the `orynx` command, run `orynx help`.

 ## Orynx and Javascript
 The entire Orynx language core is in the `orynxLangCore.js` file.
 This file runs both on webpages and NodeJS.
 When run on Node, it exports the `LangEnv` class.
 When run on a webpage, it defines the `LangEnv` class.
 The `LangEnv` class takes two functions.
 The first is used by the Orynx environment to read files, and the second is used for output.
 Example: